16 Aug 2022

 directors should abstain from voting should any conflicts of interest arise.

-For an example of an Articles of Association for Private Company, please refer to the below:
+For an example of an Articles of Association for a Private Company, please refer to the below:

 The board of directors of the Company will declare dividends and the amount of each dividend distribution.
 A minority shareholder may wish to ensure that an agreed distribution policy is established at the outset - and, in some ventures, to ensure that profits cannot be diverted in a discriminatory manner to the majority shareholder.